 - For Projects on Private Lands: Landowner agreement(s); and, if applicable, HOA/Community Land Authorization(s).
-Templates are available on the Grants Gateway site. - For Non-governmental Applicants: Letter of support from a local government representative; landowner agreement as necessary - FieldDoc nutrient and sediment reductions:
+Templates available on Grants Gateway site. - For Non-governmental Applicants: Letter of support from a local government representative; landowner agreement as necessary - FieldDoc nutrient and sediment reductions:

-Applicants are required to use FieldDoc.org to estimate nitrogen, phosphorus and sediment reductions.
-The land use loading rates and BMP effectiveness estimates within FieldDoc are consistent with Bay Program protocols nutrient and sediment reduction calculations.
+FieldDoc.org is required to estimate nitrogen, phosphorus and sediment reductions.
+The land use loading rates and BMP effectiveness estimates within FieldDoc are consistent with Bay Program protocols nutrient and sediment reduction calculations and must be used to calculate reductions for your proposal submission.
 Any proposal that does not include calculations from FieldDoc will not be considered.